llicour/manawa--cicd-workshop/java/README.md

 ## Step 3 : Continuous deployment

 In this step we will complete the CircleCI configuration to trigger a deployment on manawa platform on each code change.
 Deployment consists on the following steps :
-* Build a new jar containing the code change (already done in step2)
+* Test and Build a new jar containing the code change (already done in step2)
 * Build a docker image enclosing the modified jar
 * create/update manawa project and configuration
 * Push the image on manawa registry (the new image will trigger a redeploy on manawa)